 I go to the Food Bank when it’s my turn again, and I appreciate the good people of Trader Joe’s, whose generous donations offer the pleasure of Greek olives, hummus, sushi and edamame to hungry people who might enjoy an occasional break from the endless starch that is our diet.
 Sometimes there are houseplants or bunches of flowers; I can’t tell you how many times my kitchen was brightened by a slightly bruised bouquet from Trader Joe’s, courtesy of the Food Bank.

 This is not a sob story.
 This is just a face on the reality of hunger in your town.
 The hungry are not nameless strangers with dirty clothes and unkempt children.
 They are working right alongside you, turning down your offer to buy their coffee because it feels too much like charity.
 There are hungry people in your child’s classroom, who take the free or reduced lunch because it is there, and they are grateful to have it, but not proud of it.
 There are hungry people in your neighborhood, who are blessed by the kindness of the angels at Meals on Wheels or the congregate meal sites at the senior center or the local church.

 There is hunger all around us, in this city, or there in your town, and though I am glad to say we are not hungry anymore, we will never forget the kindness and dignity offered to us at the Food Bank.

-Please give generously to food drives this holiday season, and make your donation something you’d like to eat if you were hungry – or even if you weren’t.
+Please give generously to food drives, and make your donation something you’d like to eat if you were hungry – or even if you weren’t.

 Find your local food bank here.